masterdev0218/meen-stack-articles/README.md

 ## :books: General info

 * The EJS (Express JS) template engine enables the use of static template files with dynamic content.
 It is faster and simpler than Angular or React but has less features.
-* Partials used to be able to reuse the same code, eg header.ejs - which includes the Bootstrap CDN link & navbar.ejs - a common top navigation bar.
+* Partials were used to be able to reuse the same code, eg header.ejs - which includes the Bootstrap CDN link & navbar.ejs - a common top navigation bar.
+* Index (home) page: Article immages with summaries are displayed in a responsive grid so they wrap around nicely as the screen size changes.
+The number of articles is displayed at the top using the articles array length.
+Each card footer shows the creation date, formatted using the Javascript 'toLocaleDateString' method.
+There are also buttons to redirect to article view-all and edt pages.
+There is also a delete button - add alert are you sure
+* New Article page:
+* About page:
+* Contact page:

 * Article edit page: 2nd nav menu and credit for image

 ## :camera: Screenshots